Security guard: United States

-New Jersey – As of 2006 all security personnel employed by a "security officer company" which provides security services to other entities by contract must undergo a state mandated certified training program.
+New Jersey – As of 2006, all security personnel employed by a "security officer company" that provides security services to other entities by contract must undergo a state-mandated certified training program.
 This law, commonly referred to as SORA, is the state's effort to increase the quality of security personnel.
 Security personnel employed by other types of businesses do not require the SORA certification card.
-However, those employed by the Atlantic City casinos are required to have the state issued "Casino Employee Registration" card.
+However, employees of Atlantic City casinos are required to have a state-issued "Casino Employee Registration" card.

-New Mexico – As of 2008 all security guards must undergo FBI background checks and a certified training program.
+New Mexico – As of 2008, all security guards must undergo FBI background checks and a certified training program.
 Guards who carry firearms must also undergo additional training with a firearm through an approved firearms instructor and pass a psychological exam.
 The security industry is regulated through the New Mexico Regulation and Licensing Division.

 New Orleans, Louisiana – The City of New Orleans Department of Police in accordance with New Orleans Home Rule Charter section 4-502 (2) (a) (b) and New Orleans Municipal Code 17-271 MCS 90-86, deputizes armed Security Officers, Private Investigators, College Campus Police, City, State, and Federal agencies, within the city limits, with limited Police Power as New Orleans Police Special Officers.
 New Orleans Municipal Code 17-271 MCS 30-1122 states It shall be unlawful for any person to act as an armed guard unless he is a Peace Officer.
 Louisiana R.S.
-40:1379.1 (b) states the Special Officer, when performing those tasks requiring a Special Officer's commission, shall have the same powers and duties as a Peace Officer.
-Special Officers may make arrest for felony or misdemeanor offenses on the property or area they are to protect, patrol, or in relation to their direct assignment.
-The Special Officer when making an arrest may pat down the arrested subject for weapons.
-Special Officers are to turn over arrested subjects and pertaining evidence to a New Orleans Police Officer.
-Special Officers or to honor all subpoenas on arrest made and appear in court to testify.
-Special Officers when not on a particular assignment are regarded as private citizens and have no Police Power.
-However, Special Officers still may make an arrest for a felony, whether in or out of his presence, while not on a particular assignment, under Louisiana Law CCRP art.214 Arrest by private person; when lawful.
+40:1379.1 (b) states that the Special Officer, when performing those tasks requiring a Special Officer's commission, shall have the same powers and duties as a Peace Officer.
+Special Officers may make an arrest for felony or misdemeanor offenses on the property or area they are to protect, patrol, or in relation to their direct assignment.
+The Special Officer, when making an arrest, may pat down the arrested subject for weapons.
+Special Officers are to turn over arrested subjects and pertinent evidence to a New Orleans Police Officer.
+Special Officers are to honor all subpoenas on arrest made and appear in court to testify.
+Special Officers, when not on a particular assignment, are regarded as private citizens and have no Police Power.
+However, Special Officers may still arrest for a felony, whether in or out of their presence, while not on a particular assignment, under Louisiana Law CCRP art.
+214, Arrest by private person; when lawful.